Real Estate

 United States

-Another key strength of the U.S. startup ecosystem is its commitment to Research and Development (R&D).
-The country spends approximately 3.5% of its GDP on R&D, placing it among the highest in the world.
+One of the most underrated strengths of the U.S. startup ecosystem is its commitment to research and development.
+The country allocates roughly 3.5% of its GDP to R&D, putting it among the highest spenders in the world.
+That investment flows directly into better technology infrastructure, more advanced tools, and an environment where innovation isn’t just encouraged but expected.

 • Strong Investment Infrastructure: Billions in annual VC funding across various sectors.